Terms of Trade

 (b) the Client has exceeded any applicable credit limit provided by SCJ;

-(c) the Client becomes insolvent, convenes a meeting with its creditors or proposes or enters into an arrangement with creditors, or makes an assignment for the benefit of its creditors; or
+(c) the Client becomes insolvent or bankrupt, convenes a meeting with its creditors or proposes or enters into an arrangement with creditors, or makes an assignment for the benefit of its creditors; or

 (d) a receiver, manager, liquidator (provisional or otherwise) or similar person is appointed in respect of the Client or any asset of the Client.

-18.2 SCJ may cancel any contract to which these terms and conditions apply or cancel delivery of Goods at any time before the Goods are delivered by giving written notice to the Client.
-On giving such notice SCJ shall repay to the Client any money paid by the Client for the Goods.
+18.2 SCJ may cancel any contract to which these terms and conditions apply or cancel delivery of Works at any time before the Works are commenced by giving written notice to the Client.
+On giving such notice SCJ shall repay to the Client any sums paid in respect of the Price, less any amounts owing by the Client to SCJ for Works already performed.
 SCJ shall not be liable for any loss or damage whatsoever arising from such cancellation.

-18.3 In the event that the Client cancels delivery of Goods the Client shall be liable for any and all loss incurred (whether direct or indirect) by SCJ as a direct result of the cancellation (including, but not limited to, any loss of profits).
+18.3 In the event that the Client cancels the delivery of Works the Client shall be liable for any and all loss incurred (whether direct or indirect) by SCJ as a direct result of the cancellation (including, but not limited to, any loss of profits).

-18.4 Cancellation of orders for Goods made to the Client’s specifications, or for non-stocklist items, will definitely not be accepted once production has commenced, or an order has been placed.
+18.4 Cancellation of orders for products made to the Client’s specifications, or for non-stocklist items, will definitely not be accepted once production has commenced, or an order has been placed.

-19.1 The Client agrees for SCJ to obtain from a credit reporting body (CRB) a credit report containing personal credit information (e.g. name, address, D.O.B, occupation, previous credit applications, credit history) about the Client in relation to credit provided by SCJ.
+19.3 The Client agrees for SCJ to obtain from a credit reporting body (CRB) a credit report containing personal credit information (e.g. name, address, D.O.B, occupation, driver’s license details, electronic contact (email, Facebook or Twitter details), medical insurance details or next of kin and other contact information (where applicable), previous credit applications, credit history) about the Client in relation to credit provided by SCJ.

 (a) to assess an application by the Client; and/or